Jacquesng/Privo/DIG-CEN.pdf.md

 # Policy Controls

-Dilligence Incternational Group employs several policy controls to protect confidential data and ensure normal operation of its core product.
+Privo IT, LLC employs several policy controls to protect confidential data and ensure normal operation of its core product.
 These policies include, but are not limited to:

 - Access Control Policy
 - Encryption Policy